NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Contributed conference talks

+1. _Mapping the cosmic expansion with LISA standard sirens: current status, challenges and opportunities_, Talk at the LISA Symposium XIII, online [02/09/2020]
 1. _Detecting circumbinary exoplanets orbiting double white dwarf binaries with LISA_, Talk at the Texas Symposium on Relativistic Astrophysics, Portsmouth, UK [17/12/2019]
 1. _Circumbinary exoplanets: a new science case for LISA_, Talk at the LISA astrophysics working group meeting, Paris, France [12/12/2018]
 1. _Cosmology at all redshifts with LISA_, Talk at the 12th LISA symposium, Chicago, USA [12/07/2018]